-- 1. Sixty-four credits consisting of the following: Biochemistry 321, 422 and 430; Biology 121, 204 and 308; Chemistry 115, 223, 224, 230, 331 and 332; Mathematics 121 and 122; Physics 121 and 122. - 2.
+- 1. Sixty-four credits consisting of the following: Biochemistry 321, 422 and 430; Biology 121, 204 and 308; Chemistry 115, 223, 224, 230, 331 and 332; Mathematics 121 and 122; Physics 121 and 122. - Students must consult with the Biochemistry chair in their junior year for approval of their programs if deviation from the above curriculum is being considered.
+Approval for such changes requires written petition of the department. - 3.
 Successful completion of the Senior Comprehensive Examination administered by the Department.

 - 1. Potential majors are advised to schedule Mathematics 121-122 and Physics 121-122 in the freshman and sophomore years so they may begin Chemistry 331-332 in the junior year. - 2.
 Take note that BCM 422 and BCM 430 are offered in the winter terms of alternating years. - 3.
-Students must consult with the Biochemistry chair in their junior year for approval of their programs if deviation from the above curriculum is being requested. - 4.
-Completion of an independent research project culminating in a senior thesis is recommended. - Students bound for graduate school should make careful course selections to support their area of emphasis.
+Although an excellent major for pre-medical students, additional electives are strongly advised. - 4.
+Students bound for graduate school should make careful course selections to support their area of emphasis.
 Participation in research and additional course work in biology, chemistry and mathematics is desirable.

-6. Students who declare a Biochemistry major may not elect a second major in Chemistry.
+- 5. Completion of an independent research project culminating in a senior thesis is recommended. - 6.
+Students who declare a Biochemistry major may not elect a second major in Chemistry.